-- 1. Approved EMT Training Programs shall issue a tamper-resistant course completion record to each person who successfully completes an EMT, EMT Refresher, or EMT Challenge course.
+- Approved EMT Training Programs shall issue a tamper-resistant course completion record to each person who successfully completes an EMT, EMT Refresher, or EMT Challenge course.
 The course completion record shall be issued within ten (10) calendar days of the completion of the class. - 2.
 The course completion record must contain the following information: - a.
 Name of individual. - b.
 Date of course completion. - c.
-Type of EMT course completed (refresher or challenge) and the number of hours completed. - d.
+Type of EMT course completed (refresher or challenge) and the number of hours completed.

+- d.
 The EMT approving authority. - e.
 The signature of the program director. - f.
-The name and location of the training program issuing the record.

-- g.
-The following statements MUST be printed on the course completion record: - In bold print, "This is not an EMT certificate." - "This course completion record is valid to apply for certification for a maximum of two (2) years from the course completion date and shall be recognized statewide."
+The name and location of the training program issuing the record. - g.
+The following statements MUST be printed on the course completion record: - i.
+In bold print, "This is not an EMT certificate."
+"This is not an EMT certificate." - ii.
+"This course completion record is valid to apply for certification for a maximum of two (2) years from the course completion date and shall be recognized statewide." - 3.
+The name and address of each person receiving a course completion record and the date of course completion shall be reported in writing to the appropriate EMT certifying authority within fifteen (15) days of course completion.

-F. Advertisement:
+E. Advertisement:

-Information disseminated by approved EMT Training Programs publicizing EMT courses must include, at a minimum, the following:

-- 1. A copy of all advertisements disseminated to the public shall be sent to SCEMSA and the LEMSA in whose jurisdiction the course is presented prior to the beginning of the course/class. - 2.
-Provider's policy on refunds in case of non-attendance by the registrant or cancellation by providers, if applicable. - 3.
+- 1. Information disseminated by approved EMT Training Programs publicizing EMT courses must include, at a minimum, the following: - a.
+A copy of all advertisements disseminated to the public shall be sent to SCEMSA and the LEMSA in whose jurisdiction the course is presented prior to the beginning of the course/class. - b.
+Provider's policy on refunds in case of non-attendance by the registrant or cancellation by providers, if applicable. - c.
 Provider name, as officially on file with the approving agency.

-G. Program Approval:
+F. Program Approval: